 • Made with legal capacity

-If your business needs a consent form for your study, we’ve got you covered.
+If your business needs a consent form for your study or research activities, we’ve got you covered.
 Sprintlaw offers a Participant Consent Form package which includes:

-• Drafting a Participant Consent Form in accordance with your requirements
+• Drafting a tailored Participant Consent Form addressing your specific requirements

-• Phone consultations with a Sprintlaw lawyer who can answer your legal questions
+• Phone consultations with a Sprintlaw lawyer to answer your legal queries

-• A complimentary amendment to the final draft we provide you
+• A complimentary amendment to the final draft provided

 Need Help?